The Indian Himalayas, July / August 2010

 The parade of offerings floating downriver from Har Ki Pairi Ghat swells, the Ganges looking like it is on fire, which is probably the point of this puja.
 The sadhu sitting beside me seems to enjoy the show as much as I do.
 He looks at me and smiles, then looks at the river again, at the glimmering blossoms bobbing by.
 I would like to ask him the same question I asked the old man at Bhagsu, which is why he worships a god who destroys things, a god who wipes out whole villages like that, but I do not speak Hindi and it seems the sadhu does not speak English.
 He looks like a gentle man, like someone incapable of destruction, not a destructive bone in his body.
 Hoping to answer that question myself, I have been reading about Shiva in the guidebook.
 The guidebook says God has many faces in Hinduism, too many to count.
 An attempt to count the number of Hindu gods – or faces of God – stopped at three hundred and thirty million.
 The guidebook says Shiva also has many faces, not just the face of Shiva the Destroyer.
 Amongst those other faces, the face that interests me most, probably because it seems to be pretty much the opposite of Shiva the Destroyer, is Shiva the Great Yogi.
 Or Shiva the Supreme Guru.
 This version of Shiva often depicts him in the same posture of sitting meditation as the Buddha, his jata tied into the same sort of topknot as the sadhu sitting beside me.
 Though to be anthropologically accurate, I should probably say the Buddha is often depicted in the same posture of sitting meditation as Lord Shiva, minus the dreads.
 The sadhu sees me looking at his hair.
 He smiles and passes me the chillum.
 The more I look at the sadhu, the more he looks like that image in the guidebook, the image of Shiva the Great Yogi meditating on Mount Kailash.
 They say when you reach the samadhi state of mind, your mind chimes with the mind of Shiva.
 As I pass the pipe back, I think, if I could talk to you, I bet you could tell me what they mean by the mind of Shiva.
 If anyone knows what they mean by the mind of Shiva, I bet it is you.
 Maybe that is how I should think of Shiva, as both the Destroyer and his antithesis, the Great Yogi.
 As both the loud and the soft.
 As both the electric guitar and the acoustic guitar.
 As both Oh shit! and Om.
 As both the wasps that stung poor Toby and the kind doctor with his injection.
 As both the monkey that ate my glasses and the kind peasant with his bag of nuts.
 Awful, like those flash floods in Ladakh a couple of nights ago, but cheerful, like these tea lights floating past us on the Ganges tonight.
 I want to ask the sadhu if this makes any sense.
 Am I talking absolute rubbish?
 Or am I just seriously stoned?
 You are a sadhu.
 Which means you have a guru who gave you your mantra, who gave you a noise inside to negate the noise outside.
 Your guru was given his mantra by his guru who was given his mantra by his guru who was given his mantra by his guru who was given his mantra by his guru.
 And so on and so forth all the way back, I suppose, to Lord Shiva himself, the Supreme Guru.
 I wonder what your mantra is.
 What is your mantra?
 When I was given my mantra, my guru said, ideally, a mantra would never be spoken.
 It would be communicated directly from the mind of the guru to the mind of the shishya.
 He only let me say it once, softly, just to make sure I had heard the word correctly.
 Then he said I should never say it again.
 I bet you have a killer mantra, the latest in a long line of mind-blowing mantras going back thousands of years.
 You look like you have a killer mantra.
 You do, don’t you?
 Would you tell me your mantra?
 I think I may have a dodgy mantra.
 Your mantra seems to work better than my mantra does.

-If you tell me yours, kind sir, I will tell you mine.
+If you tell me yours this good evening, kind sir, I will tell you mine.